-Now it’s called “Upcycling”.
-I have seen some of the cutest upcycled furniture ideas that I would have never thought of!
+Now it’s called “Upcycling.”
+I have seen some of the cutest things and upcycled furniture ideas that I would have never thought of!
 People can be so clever!

-Upcycling is a great way to cut down on our budget for household items.
+Upcycling gives us innovative ways to cut down on our budget for household items.
 Click here to get your own free printable Monthly Budget Worksheet.

 DIY Upcycling can seem like a huge task.
-We’ve all seen those beaten-up pieces of furniture that were made with so much character and craftsmanship, and thought to ourselves, “With a little bit of work, that could look great!”.
-Yet, more often than not, when we get down to it, we get cold feet.
-We start talking ourselves out of it by asking the following questions:
+We’ve all seen those beaten-up old pieces of unwanted furniture that were made with so much character and craftsmanship and thought to ourselves, “With a little bit of work and a lick of paint that could look great and have a whole new look with a simple upcycling project!”.

 - Where do I start?

 - How long is the whole process going to take?

 All these questions and more make us talk ourselves out of it before we’ve even begun the repair for the whole piece of furniture.
 Well, here’s where Modernize< can help!

 They have great resources and tips to help turn your old dust catcher into a modern furniture refurbishing masterpiece!

 Here are a few upcycled furniture projects and easy upcycling ideas and tips that will get you started: